How to choose a second mortgage

 1. Know your financial situation

-The Consumer Financial Protection Bureau recommends that “your total monthly home payment should be at or below 28% of your total monthly income before taxes.”
-Be sure to include your primary mortgage, second mortgages, real estate taxes, homeowners insurance and any mandatory fees in calculating total monthly home payment.
+Be sure to include your primary mortgage, second mortgages, real estate taxes, homeowners' insurance, and any mandatory fees in calculating total monthly home payment.

 Incorporate your new, calculated monthly home payment into an overall budget to be sure you have confidence in your ability to make payments if you do take on a second mortgage.
 Your homework will help demonstrate to potential lenders that you meet their financial requirements for loan qualification.

 2. Prepare your documents

 Before you contact any second mortgage lenders, pull together the application information including employment history, financial history and documentation for all outstanding debt.
 Have a general idea of your credit score to ensure that you qualify and have an estimate of the rates and loan amount you can expect by using a loan amount calculator.
 With your numbers at hand, you can start to see how lenders will evaluate your second mortgage application.